wsavran/pycsep_esrl_reproducibility/README.md

 * [References](#references)

-## Instructions for running
+# Instructions for running
 If you have obtained the software from Zenodo, you may skip this step.
-Make sure that the file contents are extracted.
+Make sure that the file contents are extracted and navigate to the package directory.

 If you are viewing this on GitHub or have not downloaded the code from Zenodo, open a terminal and download the reproducibility package from GitHub with
 ```
 git clone https://github.com/wsavran/pycsep_esrl_reproducibility.git
 ```